 Nothing dissuades them, nothing.

 Then I saw the entire process turned on its head and ran ruthlessly effectively.
-This program was the most organized successful conference campaign, which despite the cost, they more than covered expenses even before the packed up and left.
+This lead capture system was the most organized, successful, and effective conference campaign, which despite the cost, they more than covered expenses even before the packed up and left.

 I was in awe.
-Such awe that I’m pitching my boss to do this next year and ordering a chartered jet home to haul all the cash we will make.
+Such awe that I’m pitching my boss to do this lead capture system next year and ordering a chartered jet home to haul all the cash we will make.

 It was that woefully efficient.